-Working to get more people with lung cancer closer to cure
+Working to give more people the opportunity to live free from lung cancer

-“It’s back” – these are words that no person with cancer wants to hear and that every oncologist dreads having to say.
-Finding out the cancer is back, is a heart sinking moment for all involved.
+“It’s back” – these are words that no person with cancer wants to hear and that every oncologist dreads saying.
+The potential of cancer coming back is a significant worry for people with lung cancer.
+Now, new treatment approaches aim to help patients live free from the disease.

 Early intervention is key to success

-We are determined to get closer to cure
+We are determined to redefine lung cancer together

 References